 We were beginning to realise just how lucky we were that Linea had stayed where we left her!!

-We may take our time with anchoring and making sure we are set but it is definitely worth it.
+We may take our time with anchoring and making sure we the anchor is well set but it is definitely worth it.

 We played calming games of Bonus Whist and Rummy.